Creative Industries Leadership Group

 - Mary McAllan, Director for Economic Development

-- Carolyn Rae, Head of Creative Industries, Screen and Media
+- Simon Cuthbert-Kerr, Head of Creative Industries, Screen and Media

 - Heather Holmes, Strategic Policy Manager, Creative Industries and Media Policy